-The IPSA-Concordia Summer School in Applied Diplomacy, the first in Canada, is a nine-day program at Concordia’s downtown campus, in the heart of Montréal.
+The IPSA-Concordia Summer School in Applied Diplomacy, the first IPSA Summer School to be held in Canada, is a ten-day program hosted virtually at Concordia University, in the heart of Montreal.
 Policy-oriented seminars will be complemented with a practical hands-on Diplomacy Lab, allowing the participants to work on case studies in teams.
-Through educational field trips, participants will also explore Canadian politics and society and have the opportunity to network with Montreal’s vibrant international community.
+Through virtual field trips, participants will also explore practitioners’ points of view and have the opportunity to network with Montreal’s vibrant international community.

-Montreal is home to over 60 International Organizations (IO), including IPSA and the only UN agency in Canada (the International Civil Aviation Organization) and has a very active consular corps.
-Furthermore, it is situated close to Ottawa, Canada’s capital, making it easy for ambassadors and global affairs experts to participate in the Summer School,
+Montreal is home to over 60 International Organizations (IO), including IPSA and the only UN agency in Canada (the International Civil Aviation Organization) and has a very active consular corp.
+Furthermore, it is situated close to Ottawa, Canada’s capital, making it easy for ambassadors and global affairs experts to participate in the Summer School.

 - Introduction: The Evolution of Diplomacy

 - Changing Diplomacy – Agencies, Non-State Actors, Municipalities

 - Digital Diplomacy